-57. Liability
+58. Liability

-NSF cannot assume any liability for accidents, bodily injury, illness, breach of contract, any other damages or loss, or any claims arising out of any activities undertaken pursuant to the award, whether with respect to persons or property of the recipient or third parties.
+NSF cannot assume any liability for accidents, bodily injury, illness, breach of contract, any other damages or loss or any claims arising out of any activities undertaken pursuant to the award, whether with respect to persons or property of the recipient or third parties.
 The recipient is advised to insure or otherwise protect itself or others, as it may deem desirable.
 Costs associated with insurance and liabilities are addressed in the applicable cost principles.

-58. Sharing of Findings, Data and Other Research Products
+59. Sharing of Findings, Data and Other Research Products

 - a.
-NSF expects significant findings from research and education activities it supports to be promptly submitted for publication, with authorship that accurately reflects the contributions of those involved.
-It expects investigators to share with other researchers, at no more than incremental cost and within a reasonable time, the data, samples, physical collections and other supporting materials created or gathered in the course of the work.
-It also encourages the recipient to share software and inventions or otherwise act to make the innovations they embody widely useful and usable. - b.
-Adjustments and, where essential, exceptions may be allowed to safeguard the rights of individuals and subjects, the validity of results, or the integrity of collections or to accommodate legitimate interests of investigators.
+When doing so would not negatively impact any proprietary or commercial interest of the recipient(s), NSF expects significant findings from research and education activities it supports to be promptly submitted for publication, with authorship that accurately reflects the contributions of those involved.
+With the same caveat, it expects investigators to share with other researchers, at no more than incremental cost and within a reasonable time, the data, samples, physical collections and other supporting materials created or gathered in the course of the work.
+With the same caveat, it also encourages the recipient to share software and inventions or otherwise act to make the innovations they embody widely useful and usable. - b.
+Adjustments and, where essential, exceptions may be allowed to safeguard the rights of individuals and subjects, the validity of results or the integrity of collections or to accommodate legitimate interests of investigators.

-59. Partnerships with Foreign Collaborators
+60. Partnerships with Foreign Collaborators

-The NSF must have advance knowledge of proposed or funded recipient activities with foreign entities.
+The NSF must have advanced knowledge of proposed or funded recipient activities with foreign entities.